adanikel/STL_Containers/README.md

 An implementation of a Stack data structure container.
 A container that has an underlying array, and allows insertion / deletion of the top element in the array only.

 #### Properties
-* Access is FIFO - first in first out
+* Access is LIFO - last in first out
 * Insertion, deletion are always O(1) - see notes

 #### Notes